aicelerity-golang/go-url-shortner/README.md

 * **Docker:**  (optional)

-## Installation and Running the service
+## Installation and Running the  URL shortener service

 #### Option 1:  Cloning from git hub and installing on systems with  requirements mentioned above.